iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 ## Usage - Interactables

 As of version 2.0.0, JDA Interactables are more flexible than ever.
-You can create interactables for both messages and modals, `InteractableMessage` and `InteractableModal` respectively.
+You can create interactables for both messages and modals, using `InteractableMessage` and `InteractableModal` respectively.
 Both classes implement the base abstract class `Interactable` that contains ID, expiry duration, interaction rules and interaction denied callbacks.

 ### ID